Davy, Humphry

 Humphrey Davy was the son of the woodcarver Robert Davy.
 His mother's name was Grace Millett.
 He was born in Penzance where he went to grammar school.
 After that he attended Truro Grammar School.
 After his father's death in 1794 his guardian John Tonkin found him an apprenticeship in Penzance with the surgeon John Bingham Borlase.

-Together with his wife and Michael Faraday he travelled through France, Switzerland and Italy from 1813 until 1815.
+Together with his wife and Michael Faraday he travelled through France, Switzerland, and Italy from 1813 until 1815.
 They returned to England after Napoleon's escape from Elba.
 Back in England he invented a miner's safety helmet with a lamp that continued to give light under difficult air circumstances.
-He didn't patent this invention and later he was falsely accused of plagiarism by engineer George Stephenson, who had designed a different lamp independently.
-His marriage wasn't too happy, but in 1818 he travelled once more to the continent with Jane.
+He did not patent this invention and later he was falsely accused of plagiarism by engineer George Stephenson, who had designed a different lamp independently.
+His marriage was not too happy, but in 1818 he travelled once more to the continent with Jane.
 They visited Lord Byron in Ravenna as well as in Venice.
 Davy and Byron knew each other from England and Davy was among the few people from England that Byron wanted to see.

 Davy travelled restlessly on the continent without his wife, frequently visiting an inn in Laibach where he was nursed by the daughter of the owner, Josephine Dettela.
 The first time he had been at the inn was around 1818 with Jane and Josephine had been fifteen years old at the time.